sstroemer/en.ergie.at/README.md

 - Cite stuff that can be cited, link to stuff that can be linked to.
 - Use `<mark>` to highlight stuff, instead of over-using bold/italic text.
 - The "readmore" tag `<!--more-->` can be used.
+- Use ## (heading level 2) as the first allowed heading level, avoiding the use of # (heading level 1) altogether.
+This ensures consistency and aligns with the page's rendering style, as the title of the page is already rendered prominently on the website.

+### Markdownlink for formatting

+Install `markdownlint` to ensure proper markdown formatting in VSCode:

+1. Open the Extensions menu (last symbol in the left-side menu bar)
+2. Search for `markdownlint` and click install

+Once installed, `markdownlint` will automatically check your files as you type, highlighting formatting issues such as missing blank lines or inconsistent headers.
+By opening the "PROBLEMS" tab in the terminal section, you can view a list of all formatting issues and click on any item to jump directly to the corresponding line in your file.

 ### Highlighting content